 Charmaine grew up in what she describes as a ‘normal’ and close-knit middle class family.
 In the early days Elsie’s River was quiet and more like a village community.
 The family lived in a rented home because they couldn’t afford a property of their own.
 While they didn’t have buckets of money, Charmaine has piles of rich and happy memories.

-Her father would often load the family into their old blue Chevy (Chevrolet) truck and cart them off to wherever there was a fun fair (carnival).
+Her father would often load the family into their old blue Chevy (Chevrolet) truck and cart them off to wherever there was a fun fair (carnival) in Cape Town.
 He loved fairs.
 He also loved camping.
 In fact, they spent many weekends and holidays “glamping” or luxury camping before the concept was even invented.
 Her father never did anything in half measures.

-Rigging their campsite was more like constructing a canvas palace with add-a-rooms and everything from the kitchen cupboard to comfortable double mattresses and the obligatory blue velvet carpet.
-Charmaine throws her head back and laughs when she relates how guest visits, usually friends camping in the same vicinity were preceded by her father meticulously sweeping the carpet in an effort to remove microscopic dust.
+Rigging their campsite was more like constructing a canvas palace with rooms and everything, from the kitchen to a comfortable double mattresses and the obligatory blue velvet carpet.
+Charmaine throws her head back and laughs when she relates how guest visits, usually friends camping in the same vicinity, were preceded by her father meticulously sweeping the carpet in an effort to remove microscopic dust.

 More than anything, Charmaine’s father adored their mother.
 Where he was jovial and outgoing, she was quiet and reserved.
 Together they raised a happy brood with strong Christian principles.
 Every Christmas Eve the family would go to midnight mass but on Christmas Eve in 2000, Charmaine’s mother passed away just before midnight, 19 months after being diagnosed with advanced breast cancer.